← Back to Calculator

 A: If the calculator shows 0.01 lots (minimum for most brokers) but your stop loss is very wide:

-Q: Can I use this for crypto or stocks?
+Q: Can I use this for crypto?

 Q: Why is my position size different than I expected?